allennrbc/Software-Tools-Spring-2024/Christine's Analysis.md

 [CURRENTY] An employer’s number of full-time equivalent employees (or part-time employees) is only relevant to determining whether an employer is an ALE.
 An ALE need not offer minimum essential coverage to its part-time employees to avoid an employer shared responsibility payment.
 A part-time employee’s receipt of the premium tax credit for purchasing coverage through the Marketplace cannot trigger an employer shared responsibility payment.

+OBSERVATION Does our Policy Maker need to consider educating part-time employees about the premium tax credit for purchasing coverage through the Marketplace

 #### The above formula could facilitate implementation of employer sponsored health care benefits to part-time workers.

+## Decision Maker and Decision Being Made

+## For the first month of data collection we left open who our decision maker might be so that we could better understand the available information and learn what it might tell us.
+We have learned that CEOs have been actively experimenting with higher wages and improved benefits to attract and retain personnel, but there remains a perversely high number of part-time positions that are not elegible for those improved benefits.

+## We have come to the conclusion that a POLICY MAKER will need to lead this change.

 ## Retailers in the news